DarioBeneventi/TryHackMe_Machines/Kenobi/README.md

-# VulnVersity - TryHackMe
+# Kenobi - TryHackMe

 ![alt text](https://github.com/DarioBeneventi/TryHackMe_Machines/blob/main/VulnVersity/images/vulnversity_header.png?raw=true)

-This box contains a webserver that is vulnerable due to having a upload form page in one of its directories, we find the directoy in question by using GoBuster.
-We also fuzz out what extensions are allowed with the Burpsuite snipe attack to be able to know what format our backdoor has to be.
-To escalate our privileges we look for a misconfiguration in the SUID files, systemctl in particular is vulnerable and therefore we create a system d unit file that creates a backdoor to our attack machine but this time with the privileges of the root user.
+This room covers accessing a Samba share, manipulating a vulnerable version of ProFTPD (1.3.5) to gain initital access and escalate privileges to root via an SUID binary.

  ### Tools Used
  * Nmap
+ * Ncat
- * Gobuster
+ * Smbclient
- * Burpsuite
+ * Smbget

  ### Vulnerabilities
- * Vulnerable web server - upload form page
- * Misconfigured SUID
+ * Accessable SMB Shares
+ * ProFTPD 1.3.5 - mod_copy module
+ * NFS mount /var
+ * Path Variable Manipulation - SUID/SGID/Sticky Bits

 ### Enumeration phase

-* With our initial scan we can see that 6 ports are open and that on port 3333 a web server is running, we also know that our operating system is Ubuntu.
+* With our initial scan We can see that 7 ports are open on this machine, in particular 139 & 445 mean that this is a Samba server and also the port 21 in which we can ftp.

 ![alt text](https://github.com/DarioBeneventi/TryHackMe_Machines/blob/main/VulnVersity/images/image1.png?raw=true)
 ![alt text](https://github.com/DarioBeneventi/TryHackMe_Machines/blob/main/VulnVersity/images/image2.png?raw=true)